-The most common way for an American to pay CPP in Canada, is if she/he are both living and working in Canada.
+The most common way for an American to pay CPP in Canada is if he/she both lived and worked in Canada.
 In the case that you live in the United States, you may still have to contribute to the CPP.

 If you do absolutely nothing, chances are you will be stuck paying social security taxes to both Canada and the U.S. However, you will qualify for the Certificate of Coverage if your US employer sends you to work in Canada for 5 years or less.
 If you are a U.S. citizen working in Canada, learn more about the tax implications you may face and how to effectively deal with these implications.

-Election allows you to contribute to the Social Security of the country where your employer is making contribution.
+The election allows you to contribute to the Social Security of the country where your employer is making a contribution.

 With today’s technology everything can be done online!
 This includes getting a certificate of coverage.
 You can apply online through the Social Security administration’s website.
 It is important that you contact your employer first, as most of the information will be provided by them.